A Guide for Families with a Loved One in Recovery

 The family needs to recover as well.
 The pain, broken promises and mistrust require healing.
 An addicts family has gone through an enormous struggle.
 Often for many years.
 It is not an easy process and it won’t get better overnight, however, there are clear steps to take to get down the road of healing for both addict and family.
 This guide will give you may tips and ideas.
-Also be sure to get your loved one involved in our alumni program and support groups at home.
+Also be sure to get your loved one involved in The Ridge Ohio’s alumni program and support groups at home.

 Part One: Helping an Addict Before Treatment

 Addiction is often called a family disease because it so completely impacts family and loved ones.
 Many feel anger and resentment for the way they have been treated by the addict or the way the addiction impacts the family’s life.
 Children and spouses often develop their own problems with relationships; either co-dependency, insecurity, or the inability to trust in a relationship because of what addiction has done to their family dynamics.
 Most loved ones are concerned about the addict’s behavior, health, and safety.